 - You’ll notice your child will be really good at one behavior and not so great at another.

 Pay attention to these things.
 These are easy indicators of who your child is and who she’ll become.
 For instance, sitting still came easily to my oldest son.
 From a very early age, he could memorize long bible verses.

-Today, he reads big fat books like these, all day long for pleasure.
+Today, he reads big fat books all day long for pleasure.
 He is laid back and tech-savvy.

 Today, she is a high-energy, gymnastic-loving girl who is very relational.
 People are important to her.
 She’s filled with compassion and has a smile and hello for everyone she meets.